totallymoney/Engineering-Principles/engineering principles.md

 - Prioritise the problems that nobody has solved
 - Be aware of services and libraries that can do the heavy lifting
 - Focus on code that enhances the customer experience
+- Use metrics or AB testing to confirm your hypothesis

 #### Benefits